Derby power station: History

 In 1890 Derby Corporation applied for a provisional order to generate and supply electricity to the city of Derby, Derbyshire.
 The Derby Corporation Electric Lighting Order 1890 was granted by the Board of Trade and was confirmed by Parliament by the Electric Lighting Orders (No. 5) Act 1890 (53 & 54 Vict. c. cxc).
 The corporation electricity undertaking constructed a power station on a triangular site bounded by Sowter Road, Silkmill Lane and the River Derwent.
-It had an initial generating capacity of 572 kW.
-The generating equipment comprised steam driven Browett Lindley engines coupled directly to Siemens dynamos.
+It had an initial generating capacity of three Siemens continuous current arc lighters, three Siemens 30 kW alternators for the private lighting and three 60kW Siemens totalling alternators 572 kW.
+These were all driven Browett Lindley steam engines.
 The supply of electricity commenced on 10 October 1893.

+The first extensions consisted of two 150kW.
+Siemens Browett-Lindley sets then a 700kW Ferranti set followed at short intervals by two more Ferranti machines of the same size.
+Then in 1904 three 300kW Parsons continuous current turbo-generators were added.

 In the year ending March 1898 the station sold a total of 350.33 MWh powering 20,418 lamps (each of 8 candle-power).
 The maximum load on the system was 336 kW, and there was 317 consumers.

 Traction current was supplied to the municipal tram system from 1904.

 In 1916 a 4,000 kW Parsons turbo alternator set was introduced running at directly at 3000 rpm.

 During the First World War British Celanese refused to take an electricity supply from Derby power station because they were generating electricity on a larger scale and more cheaply than the municipal supply.